Forgetting in Answer Set Programming -- A Survey: Introduction

 After a brief section with preliminaries and a section where the common notion of forgetting in ASP is defined, the paper is divided into three main sections.
 The first one contains a comprehensive account of the properties found in the literature, together with an investigation into the relationships between them, including several novel results.
 The subsequent section is devoted to describing the operators defined in the literature, and establishing some results on their relationships, including an equivalence between two of these operators, as well as considerations on proposed concrete operators, and the computational complexity of problems related to forgetting.
 Then, we devote our final major section to present a comprehensive account of which properties are satisfied by which operators, some of the results to be found scattered in the literature, but more than half being novel.
 This section also provides a detailed discussion of the suitability of these classes with respect to their characteristics, and establishes precisely the relationship to uniform interpolation.
 Finally, the suitability of the classes of operators w.r.t.\ several applications considered in the context of forgetting is discussed.

 This paper is a considerable extension of a previous conference publication \cite{GoncalvesKL16}.
 The material has been extended to incorporate novel approaches in the literature and revised to accommodate these new results and provide a more complete picture of the existing properties and classes of forgetting operators, and their relations.
 The new detailed material on concrete forgetting operators, computational complexity, the relation to uniform interpolation, and suitability of classes of operators for certain applications help shed further light on these relations, and provide more guidance for the reader.
-This is complemented with an appendix that contains all the proofs of the novel results, as well as those in the previous publication, and a thoroughly prepared list of pointers for all those results spread out over the literature.
+This is complemented with an appendix, available as supplementary material to this paper, that contains all the proofs of the novel results, as well as those in the previous publication, and pointers for all those results spread out over the literature.